philrz/super/docs/language/pipeline-model.md

 the pool's name much as SQL references database tables by their name.

-For more detail, see the reference page of the [`from` operator](operators/from.md), but as an example, you might use the `get` form of `from` to fetch data from an HTTP endpoint and process it with `super`, in this case, to extract the description and license of a GitHub repository:
+For more detail, see the reference page of the [`from` operator](operators/from.md), but as an example, you might use its `get` form to fetch data from an HTTP endpoint and process it with `super`, in this case, to extract the description and license of a GitHub repository:
 ```
-super -f text -c 'get https://api.github.com/repos/brimdata/super
+super -f line -c 'get https://api.github.com/repos/brimdata/super
                   | yield description,license.name'
 ```
 When a query is run on the command-line with `super`, the `from` source is